 See everything as a percentage of this limit helps also to keep the discipline.
 So a beer of 2 dollar is 20% of you budget of the day.

 Play with the variations in price.
-If I lunch cheap on a day, I can dinner more expensive.
+If I have a cheap lunch on a certain day, I can eat a fancy dinner which is more expensive.
 And vice versa.
-A cheap lunch was 1 dollar for a plate of rice and vegetables.
-My average price was 2,50 USD for diner without alcohol.
+A cheap lunch in Chiang Mai was 1 dollar for a plate of rice and vegetables.
+My average price there was 2,50 USD for diner without alcohol in the first year.
 But you can treat yourself as long as you save on other meals of the day.

 Keep in mind that small spendings (a coffee, a smoothie, all “only” one euro) add up enormously!
 Also alcohol is very expensive in Asia!